Geneea/keboola-nlp-analysis/description.md

 Detect the emotions contained in the text.
 Was the author happy (_I loved it._), neutral (_We went to London._) or unhappy (_The lunch was not good at all._) with their experience?
 You can detect sentiment of reviews, feedback or customer service inquiries.

-## Models and customization
+## Models and customizations

 Please note that our standard models are optimized for three domains: news articles, hospitality customer care and transportation customer care.
 If used in other areas, the obtained results will not be as good as they could be.
 In order to ensure the best possible outcome for your domain, we will be happy to provide you with a customized model.
 We offer a basic customization for free.
 Contact us at info@geneea.com.

 ## Pricing

 You can evaluate our app by analyzing up to 10 MB of text.
 Please contact us if you need a higher trial limit.
-Click here to see our detailed pricing.
-The price is the same regardless of the number of features enabled (detecting sentiment only costs the same as detecting sentiment and extracting entities)
+Click [here](https://www.geneea.com/pricing) to see our detailed pricing.
+The price is the same regardless of the number of features enabled (detecting sentiment only costs the same as detecting sentiment and extracting entities).
+You can use the app to analyze 1MB of text per month for free.